yoshinorisekimoto/api-learning-notes/README.md

 ## Key Takeaway
 API is a standardized way for systems to communicate.
 Understanding API concepts helps design scalable systems, especially in platform and ecosystem environments.

+APIs are the foundation of modern platform ecosystems, enabling scalable integrations between systems.

 ## Why This Matters
 APIs are the foundation of modern platform ecosystems.